maevadevs/Go-Developer-Advanced/03-Composite-Types/readme.md

 sliceH = append(sliceH, sliceG...)
 ```

-### Capacity
+### Length vs Capacity

 - A slice is a sequence of values
   - Each element assigned to consecutive memory locations
   - Quick read and write
-- *Length of slice = Number of consecutive memory locations that have been assigned a value*
+- **Length of slice = Number of consecutive memory locations that have been assigned a value**
   - Each value added via `append()` increases the length
 - **Capacity of slice = Number of consecutive memory locations that have been reserved**
   - Can be larger than *length*
   - When `length == capacity`, there are no more rooms to append additional values
   - If so:
     - The runtime allocate a new backing array for larger capacity
-    - *The values in the original backing array are copied into the new backing array*
+    - ***The values in the original backing array are copied into the new backing array***
     - The new value is appended at the end of the new array
     - The slice is updated to refer to the new backing array
     - The updated slice is returned
+    - *NOTE: Slice is a reference type*
-- **For this reason, growing a slice can take some time**
+- **For this reason, growing a slice can cause performance hit**
   - Allocate new memory
-  - Copy contents from old memory to new memory
+  - Copy all contents from old memory to new memory
   - Garbage collection
-- **Go usually increase capacity by more than one each time it runs out of capacity**
+- **Go usually increases capacity by more than one each time it runs out of capacity**
   - Double when the current capacity is less than 256
-  - Bigger slice: Increase by `(currCap + 768) / 4`
+  - For bigger slice: Increase by `(currCap + 768) / 4`
-  - Slowly converge at 25% growth
+  - Slowly converge to 25% growth
 - **Built-in `cap()` function returns the capacity of a slice**
   - Less used than `len()`
   - Mostly used to check if a slice is large enough to hold a data